ametnes/nesis/docs/src/rbac.md

 A role must be created first before it can be attached to a user.
 When a role is created, policy rules must be assigned to the role.

 You can attach a role to a user during creation of the user or after.
-Role policy enforcement is done in real time and on every request to the API backend so any changes to the policy will be effective immediately on the next request to the backend.
+Role policies apply immediately and the next time a request to the API backend is made, the policy will be enforced.

 #### Examples
 Here is a list of examples showing how roles can be applied within Nesis.